sqlxpert/stay-stopped-aws-rds-aurora/README.md

 available state.

-After receiving this error, the Lambda function calls `describe_db_instances` to find out what is going on with an RDS database.
-Does the fact that a stop request and a status request are always separate, non-atomic operations(with no provision for locking control of the database in between) make a race condition inevitable with RDS?
+After receiving this error, the Lambda function calls `describe_db_instances` to find out the status of the RDS database.
+Does the fact that the stop request and the status request are always separate, non-atomic operations (with no provision for locking control of the database in between) make a race condition inevitable with RDS?
 No, as long as we stop first and ask questions later!
-Repeating both operations in that order until the database is finally stopped covers all the possibilities.
+Repeat both operations in that order until the database is finally stopped.

 > Stopping a cloud database is not so simple; it's a distributed computing problem.
 Each professional who tackles a complex problem contributes a piece